abh1906/Hackathon_4.0_Team_BitsAndBytes/README.md

 Step3: After installing koha copy the files from the conf folder and copy the files :
- a.  paste the file named ports.conf at the file at location /etc/apache2/ports.conf
+ 1.  paste the file named ports.conf at the file at location /etc/apache2/ports.conf
- b. paste the file named mykoha.conf to the file at location /etc/apache2/sites-enabled/mykoha.conf
+ 2. paste the file named mykoha.conf to the file at location /etc/apache2/sites-enabled/mykoha.conf

 Step4:import the sql file koha_mykoha.sql to the project which contains the newly added and modified tables.